willingc/docs/nteract/build-your-own-notebook.md

 npm install electron-compilers@^2.0.4 --save-dev
 ```

-Electron compile will automatically
+`electron-compile` will automatically
 [transpile](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=define%3A%20transpile)
 the ES6 Javascript we use into
 ES5 Javascript.

-Electron-compile only gets us a part of the way there.
+`electron-compile` only gets us a part of the way there.
 It's the mechanism
 that triggers the transpilation, but it's not actually smart enought to do the
 translation itself.
 Instead it relies on other packages, like Babel, to do that.
 We will use [Babel](https://babeljs.io/) to perform the translation.
 Babel is